Peter Laviolette: Coaching career

-He began his coaching career as head coach of the ECHL Wheeling Nailers.
+He began his coaching career as head coach of the ECHL's Wheeling Nailers.
 In one season as coach, he led his team to a 37–24–9 record and a berth in the playoffs, wherein they lost in the third round.
 He left Wheeling to take over the head coaching job for the Providence Bruins of the American Hockey League (AHL).
 In 1998–99, he coached the team to a 56–15–4 regular-season record.
 In the playoffs, Providence won the AHL Calder Cup Championship with a 15–4 playoff record.
 Laviolette was named the AHL Coach of the Year.

 Laviolette's success in the AHL earned him a stint as an assistant coach for the Boston Bruins.
 Having grown up in the Boston suburb of Franklin, Laviolette was disappointed when he did not get the head coaching job in Boston after that season so he left for the head coaching job on Long Island.